-Every salaried person is provided with House Rent Allowance as a part of emoluments specified in the company contract.
+Every salaried person is provided with house rent allowance (HRA) as a part of emoluments specified in the company contract.
 If a person lives in a house which is not owned by him/her and he/she pays rent to the owners, the government allows a tax deduction on such rent under section 10(13A) of the Income Tax Act, 1961.
 Those who live in rented homes and pay monthly rent can save tax under HRA.

 HRA is used as an effective tax saving tool by many people even when they don’t live in a rented house.
 For the same purpose of tax saving, often people wonder if they can save tax by paying rent to their parents.
 You can successfully get a tax deduction under HRA by paying rent to your parents, but for the rent to be eligible for the deduction, it must fulfill certain criteria.